xyantoaster/xyantoaster-popfile-snippets/README.md

 | `wsps`   | Squad WaveSpawn Template                    |
 | `wsprc`   | RandomChoice WaveSpawn Template                    |
 | `wspt`   | Tank WaveSpawn Template                    |

+### More Indepth on Each Snippet
+More information about each snippet can be found here: [description.md](https://github.com/xyantoaster/xyantoaster-popfile-snippets)